How to Start a Seed Indoors!

 Interpret the different elements of a seed packet

-Use those factors to decide which seeds to sow and when to sow them indoors
+Use those factors to decide which seeds to sow and when/how to start a seed indoors

 Sow their own seeds for indoor care